-- 3 full-time equivalent (FTE) staff engaged by Surrey CC working directly on pension administration for Westminster - 4.45 fte Westminster HR staff to deal with internal administration. - 2.2 fte Westminster Finance staff, assigned to the oversight and governance of the Pension Fund.
+- 5.5 full-time equivalent (FTE) staff engaged by Hampshire CC working directly on pension administration for Westminster - 4.4 fte Westminster HR staff to deal with internal administration. - 2.2 fte Westminster Finance staff, assigned to the oversight and governance of the Pension Fund.

-The contract for administering the Fund was tendered in 2014 resulting in Surrey County Council being appointed.
-Costs rose slightly in 2014/15 as a result of the changeover of administrator, and again in 2016/17 reflecting the implementation of the ORBIS online portal.
-Although this reduced in 2017/18, this has increased in the years to 2020/21 due to ad hoc administration works in relation to data cleansing, GMP reconciliation, microfiche retrieval works and an increase in the Surrey annual administration charge.
-In addition to this the number of FTE Westminster HR personnel has increased from 2.5 FTE in 2018/19 to 4.45 FTE in 2020/21.
+Surrey County Council was appointed as the Fund's administrator during 2014 with costs rising as a result of this change, and again in 2016/17 reflecting the implementation of their online portal.
+Although this reduced in 2017/18, this increased in the years to 2020/21 due to ad hoc administration works in relation to data cleansing, GMP reconciliation, microfiche retrieval works and an increase in the Surrey annual administration charge.